“Attractive bolthole in Orosei’s Old Town - a great base from which to discover the wild wonders of Sardinia’s magnificent Golfo di Orosei”

 - There’s not a great deal to do at the hotel: no pool, only a small bar

-- Breakfast is served at the main house, so you’ll have to walk down if you're staying in Sa Dommo (200m away) or Sa Turre (500m away)
+- Breakfast is served at the main house (Sa Corte), so you’ll have to walk down if you're staying in the other buildings, or make your own breakfast arrangements if you prefer

 Best time to go